Water leaks

 Corrective action:

-Check seal of reversing lights
+Check the seal of the reverse lights

-Panel connections with sealed welds
+Panel joints with sealed welded seams

 Diagnostics: